difcul/aw/4_using_rdf_and_sparql/README.md

 ```
 You can now try the same queries using _curl_ and _xmllint_, or _EasyRdf_.

-## Additional Exercise for Evaluation

-- Using SPARQL, retrieve (programatically) the DBPedia **abstract** - both in **English and in Portuguese** - of the diseases your Web Application is currently supporting.
-After searching for a disease on your Web Application, it should first present an Heading called Abstract, followed by the text in English.
-Then, it should present an Heading called Resumo, followed by the text in Portuguese.

-- After the two abstracts, the Web Application should also present the list of people who have died from that disease between **1900-01-01 and 2000-01-01**, followed by their **nationality**, and **occupation** (in English), if available.

-- [**Updated**] The diseases supported are the ones included in the first script **OR** the set of diseases gathered from DBPedia on the Weekly Exercise of the second script.

-**HINT**: Note that the second option may be easier, since you have already learned how to filter a set of diseases (e.g., from the field pulmonology) in the second script with: **?uri dbp:field dbr:Pulmonology .**

-- All students should submit their files by Thursday, **April 23th**.
-Submit your relevant files on Moodle - a ZIP file AW-4_1-XXXXX.ZIP, where 4_1 means the fourth script PART 1, and XXXXX is to be replaced by your student number (for example, AW-4_1-12345.ZIP).

-In your zip file, include a Text File with:
-The link for your web application (example: http://appserver.alunos.di.fc.ul.pt/~awXXXXX/tp4_1/mywebapp.php).
-Relevant commands that you may have executed in your terminal in order to complete the ADDITIONAL EXERCISE (for instance, xargs commands that you may have used).

-# Part 2 - Submit by April 30th

 ## RFDa

 RDFa (Resource Description Framework in attributes) enables us to embed descriptions of things (types) and their properties within HTML documents using common vocabularies (check http://schema.org/).